Setting up Wonderment's Webhooks

 Webhooks are a popular way to access event data as it happens.
 Webhook support is available on all Wonderment paid plans and free trials.
 As of the time of publishing, to use Zapier, a Zapier Premium account is required as well.
-Slack allows webhooks to be used with free plans as well.
 Other services may have their own requirements for webhook support.

 The first step when setting up webhook support is to create your destination address for the data.
 Using a webhook involves supplying Where’s My Order with the URL to send data to.
 Open a window to Wonderment’s Settings screen, and the webhook screen of your app.

 In our example, we’ll use Zapier’s Webhooks by Zapier trigger to receive data about a stalled shipment, parse it for a verification key, and then send it to a Google Spreadsheet.

 First, create a new Zap and pick “Webhook” as the Zap trigger.
 When you need to select a Trigger Event, pick “Catch Hook”.